mozilla/irlpodcast/content/episodes/2022-07-05-S06E00-introducing-season-6.md

 mp3: "https://cdn.simplecast.com/audio/9b52b824-909f-4be5-aaf0-10f9e93c7818/episodes/8728bbc5-f876-4a5e-bc12-4c225591a6f6/audio/9e3b3a8c-77b1-4353-88c9-395dc6c8d7f7/default_tc.mp3"
 categories: "episodes"
 host: "Bridget Todd"
-shownotes: |
-    IRL is an original podcast from the non-profit Mozilla
 transcript: |
     **Bridget Todd:**  Thanks to the internet, artificial intelligence is everywhere now.
 Algorithms are making more of the decisions that shape our lives.
 So let me ask you a question: who should have the power over AI?